 This project involves removal of pilings and debris from a lagoon area.
 However, it appears to have benefits associated with human use and safety rather than the injured shoreline resources.
 There also appears to be some permitting issues associated with the removal effort that may disturb sensitive natural resources located at or near the lagoon.
-Much of the identified debris is associated with the lagoon habitat rather than shoreline, making the nexus to the injured resources.
+Much of the identified debris is associated with the lagoon habitat rather than shoreline, making the nexus to the injured resources weaker.
+Benefits would be challenging to quantify and scale for the injured resources.
 Both ecological benefits and the cost benefit need to be more clearly understood before the Trustees would reconsider funding this project.